oscar-system/Oscar.jl/docs/src/index.md

 ## Possible future extensions

 Future extensions include, but are not necessarily limited to, the following:
-* Specify a $G_4$-flux and work-out the chiral spectra.
+* Specify a $G_4$-flux and work out the chiral spectra,
-* Specify a gauge potential and work out (candidates for) the line bundles whose cohomologies encode the vector-like spectra.
+* Specify a gauge potential and work out (candidates for) the line bundles whose cohomologies encode the vector-like spectra,
-* Other singularity types (non-minimal, terminal, etc.)
+* Other singularity types (non-minimal, terminal, etc.,
 * Base blowups for singularity resolution.